-The governors agreed the following objectives for the School for 2017/18, with details shown of the outcomes in each area:
+The governors agreed the following objectives for the School for 2018/19:

-Priority Objective Priority 1 Ethos: Ensure the Christian character and values of the School have a significant impact on the spiritual, Stakeholders identify how well Christian values have an impact on spiritual, moral, social and cultural development of all pupils.
-Ofsted said that "provision for pupils' spiritual, moral, social and cultural development is excellent.
-It is embedded in the subjects taught and in the ethos of the School.
-The School's distinctive Christian character is clear.
-The School has built upon this and its values are even more apparent in all areas of the School's work."
-The school was graded outstanding in all areas of the Section 48 inspection, carried out by the Church of England, Diocese of Chelmsford. pupils make substantial and sustained progress, so Emmanuel Community School has extremely high expectations for its pupils and believes that, regardless of background, children should be given every opportunity to excel.
+Priority Objective Priority 1 Ethos: Ensure the Christian character and values of the School have a significant impact on the spiritual, moral, social and cultural development of all learners, equipping them to be excellent citizens.
+Stakeholders identify how well Christian values have an impact on spiritual, moral, social and cultural development of all pupils. pupils make substantial and sustained progress, so Emmanuel Community School has extremely high expectations for its pupils and believes that, regardless of background, children should be given every opportunity to excel.
 To date, children have entered the School with attainment below that typical of children nationally.
 It is the School's expectation that its pupils attain in line with the national average by the end of Foundation Key Stage, above the national average by the end of Key Stage 1 and significantly above by the end of Key Stage 2.
 School Improvement Partner (SIP) said "The Governors and Headteacher are very ambitious for every child at this School and have deeply held beliefs that every child can succeed.
-Analysis of the 2018 assessments demonstrates that the School is working well towards realising its high aspirations.
-Priority 3 Teaching, Learning and Assessment: Ensure that all teaching by all teachers, suppor staff and volunteers is consistently outstanding so that children's progress and attainment are outstanding.
-Ofsted said, "Teaching is good because staff have high expectations".
+Analysis of the 2019 assessments demonstrates that the School is working well towards realising its high aspirations. l Ofsted said, "Teaching is good because staff have high expectations".
 LBWF SIP said "The School leaders triangulate lesson observations, progress data, the quality of children's work, marking and assessment to establish teaching grades".
 The School continues to use 'Teach Like a Champion' techniques to underpin its work in this area.
 Analysis of teaching and learning observations, pupils' work and pupils' progress and attainment confirms that teaching over time is good with outstanding features.
-This will move to outstanding overall by the end of the next academic year.
+It is anticipated that this will move to outstanding overall by the end of the academic year.